Tye Leung Schulze: Personal life

-Tye Leung was born on August 24th in San Francisco, California in 1887.
+Tye Leung was born on August 24 in San Francisco, California, in 1887.
 She was the youngest of five sisters and two brothers to Chinese immigrants from the Guangdong province.
-Her father was a Chinese cobbler, earning $20 a month, while her mother ran a boarding house.
-Leung’s family of ten and a few other relatives lived in a cramped two-room apartment on Ross Alley in San Francisco’s Chinatown.
-Leung was sent to Presbyterian school to learn English, and was often taken to church meetings, which were her earliest exposures to Christianity.
+Her father was a cobbler, earning $20 a month, while her mother ran a boarding house.
+Leung's family of ten and a few other close relatives lived in a cramped two-room apartment on Ross Alley in San Francisco's Chinatown.
+Leung was sent to Presbyterian school to learn English and was often taken to church meetings, which were her earliest exposures to Christianity.

 When she was nine, Leung was sent by her mother to work as a “servant” in another household, not realizing that she had been sold to another family.
-Leung’s uncle, who realized her situation, consulted Leung’s school teachers who arranged for her to return home.
+Leung's uncle, who realized her situation, consulted Leung's school teachers who arranged for her to return home.
 Later as a teenager she was placed in an arranged marriage to a man from Butte, Montana.
-Leung’s older sister, who was originally to be married to the man, had escaped the marriage by running away with her boyfriend.
+Leung's older sister, who was originally to be married to the man, had escaped the marriage by running away with her boyfriend.
 As a result, her parents intended for Leung to marry the same man.
 At 14 she was saved from the arranged marriage by Donaldina Cameron of the Presbyterian Mission Home.